Mnpezz/coinos-woo-payment/README.md

 2. Find "Coinos Lightning Payment" and click "Manage"
 3. Enable the gateway
 4. Enter your Coinos API key (JWT token)
-5. Configure the payment type (Lightning Network or Bitcoin On-Chain)
+5. Configure the payment type (Lightning Network)
 6. Set the title and description for checkout

 ## Getting Your Coinos API Key